 Dancing on Gilded Foot: KPM Porcelain at Rienzi

-The Art of Dining in the Eighteenth Century
+English Taste: The Art of Dining in the Eighteenth Century

 September 17, 2011–January 19, 2012

 The first special exhibition ever held at Rienzi, English Taste treated visitors to a dining-room extravaganza.
 The 18th-century English dinner table was a feast for the eyes.
 In order to impress their guests and assure them that they were dining amid fashionable people of consequence, hosts served sumptuous dishes, adorned with towering sugar constructions and amusing trompe l'oeil (fool-the-eye) jellies of playing cards or bacon and eggs, all on exquisite silver and porcelain.
 Gracing Rienzi's table—complete with lavish, Georgian silver fittings and place settings—were lifelike fish, fowl, and flummeries created by English food historian Ivan Day with guidance from the influential period cookbook The Experienced English Housekeeper by Elizabeth Raffald, the “Martha Stewart of the 18th century.”
-Click here for a video tour of the installation.
+Click here for a video tour.